Opinion | DeSantis’s latest brilliant Florida pandemic idea? A mask-shunning, vaccine-skeptical, ivermectin-promoting surgeon general.

 Ladapo’s rebuff of Polsky’s perfectly reasonable request earned him a rebuke from the state Senate president, a Republican.
 “He should have some manners,” Wilton Simpson said.
 Still, the Republican-dominated Senate is expected to confirm Ladapo.

 Ladapo has successfully dodged many legislators’ questions during the confirmation process.
-But one is likely to remain relevant throughout his tenure: Whatever happened to the medical credo “First, do no harm”?
+But one is likely to remain relevant throughout his tenure: What ever happened to the medical credo “First, do no harm”?